PeterPawn/YourFritz/signimage/README.md

 convert a public key file in AVM reading (one line with modulus as hexadecimal character string and another one with the public exponent) into a well-formed PKCS8 structure in a PEM file, ready to be used by OpenSSL functions

-`check_signed_image`
+`yf_check_signature`

 verify the signature of a signed image, the script accepts a list of possible public keys (in various formats) and tries to decode the signature file, until the right key was found or the end of list is reached

-`image_signing_files.inc`
+`signimage.conf`

-contains some definitions for the location and file name conventions for key files involved in this process, this file will be included by the others to setup key file locations - has to be edited to reflect your own preferences
+contains some definitions for the location and file name conventions for key files involved in this process, this file will be included by the others to setup key file locations - read comments carefully, most times no permanent changes are needed

 ---